jts272/pp4-safe-hands-guitar-tech/README.md

 Inside you will find a clean breakdown by app, module, class and function or method.
 I am happy to report that all remaining test items passed successfully.

+A [PDF version](docs/pp4-manual-testing.pdf) of the sheet is available for offline viewing.

 ### JavaScript testing

 A small amount of custom JavaScript code was employed in this project, using the